Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Methodology

 where $\mathcal{N}$ denotes the differential operator, $f$ is the forcing term, and $\hat u_\theta$ is the learned solution surrogate.
 In our experiments, Dirichlet boundary conditions are incorporated via the hard-constraint ansatz described in Section~\ref{sec:sub:setup}, so $\mathcal{L}_{\mathrm{res}}$ is optimized over interior points.

-\paragraph{Curriculum optimization.} The resulting objective is nonconvex due to the hybrid classical--quantum parametrization, and its evaluation is stochastic under minibatching and finite-shot quantum measurements.
+\paragraph{Curriculum optimization.} The resulting objective is nonconvex due to the hybrid classical--quantum parametrization, and its evaluation can be stochastic under minibatching and finite-shot quantum measurements.
 Moreover, variational quantum circuits can exhibit vanishing-gradient regimes for certain architectures and depth scalings.
-Motivated by these trainability challenges, we adopt a two-stage protocol that transitions from stochastic exploration to gradient-based refinement, coupled with a progressive increase in circuit depth.
-For each depth configuration, we first run SPSA for $T_{\mathrm{SPSA}}$ iterations to improve robustness to noisy objective evaluations, and then switch to Adam for fine-tuning until a convergence criterion on the training loss is met.
-The procedure is summarized in Algorithm~\ref{alg:hybrid_summary}.
+Motivated by these trainability challenges, we adopt a two-stage protocol that transitions from stochastic exploration to gradient-based refinement while progressively increasing circuit depth.
+For each depth configuration, we first run SPSA for $T_{\mathrm{SPSA}}$ iterations to improve robustness to noisy objective evaluations, and then switch to Adam for fine-tuning.
+The procedure is summarized in Table~\ref{tab:hybrid_protocol}.

-\paragraph{Stage 1: Stochastic approximation via SPSA.} We initiate the training of each circuit configuration using SPSA.
+\paragraph{Stage 1: Stochastic approximation via SPSA.} We initiate the training of each circuit configuration using SPSA~\cite{spall1992multivariate}.
 In contrast to analytic gradient methods based on the parameter-shift rule, which typically require two circuit evaluations per quantum parameter (and per measured observable), in addition to minibatch aggregation, SPSA estimates a descent direction using only two objective evaluations per iteration, independent of the parameter dimension.
 This property can reduce per-iteration circuit calls and can be advantageous when objective evaluations are noisy due to finite shots and stochastic minibatches.
 At iteration $t$, the SPSA gradient estimator is